tjguk/networkzero/README.rst

   Although the implementation as I write allows for this, I think on mature reflection that it is best left out of a simple package like this.

-* What happens if the process hosting the Beacon shuts down before the others do
+* What happens if the process hosting the Beacon shuts down before the others do?

   This is actually less of a problem than it sounds.
 There are three situations I can think of: